What is Encroachment and How Can You Fix It?

 Reach an Agreement With Your Neighbour

-If you’re happy to leave the structure in place after a discussion, it’s a good idea to consult a solicitor and give your neighbour written permission to use the land.
+If you’re happy to leave the structure in place after a discussion, it’s a good idea to consult a solicitor in order to give your neighbour written permission to use the land.
 This can help prevent claims of adverse possession.
 Essentially, adverse possession is a way for a person to obtain the title to a property simply by openly possessing it for a long time.
 For example, if your neighbour’s fence crosses your property line and stays up for a long time (15 or 20 years), it’s possible that they’ll gain the title to your property on their side of the fence.
-This could make life difficult when you come to sell the property!
+This could make life difficult sell the property!
 Furthermore, it may set a precedent for your neighbour to take other liberties with encroachment – not something to encourage.

 If the structure doesn’t bother you except as a point of principle, perhaps you could sell or rent the land to your neighbour?
 Again, consult your solicitor and mortgage lender to ensure all paperwork and land records are in order to avoid issues in years to come.